yingzzhangg/portfolio-tracker/README.md

 This project replicates that workflow end-to-end using real market data over a period that includes COVID-19 (2020), the equity recovery (2021), and the Fed rate shock (2022).

----

-## Resume Bullet Points

-> Built a Python portfolio monitoring system that tracks active deviation, exposure attribution, and rebalancing impact across a six-constituent multi-asset mandate using six years of real ETF price data.

-> Designed a modular analytics pipeline — data ingestion, drift simulation, multi-schedule rebalancing engine, risk-adjusted performance reporting (CAGR, Sharpe, Sortino, Calmar) — producing five institutional-quality charts and structured CSV exports.

----

-## 30-Second Interview Explanation

-*"I built a portfolio analytics system in Python that tracks how a multi-asset portfolio drifts away from its target allocation over time.
-Starting from a defined strategic allocation — 40% S&P 500, 20% Nasdaq, bonds, gold, and international equities — I simulate what happens to the weights if you never rebalance, and compare that to monthly and quarterly rebalancing.
-The system computes the full set of institutional metrics including Sharpe, Sortino, and Calmar ratio, generates five charts, and exports everything to CSV.
-I structured it as a proper Python package so each module has one clear job: data loading, drift simulation, performance analytics, and visualization are all separate.
-It covers six years of real data including COVID and the 2022 rate shock, which makes the results meaningful."*

----

 ## Configuration

 All settings are in `portfolio_tracker/config.py`: